marcuscraske/marcuscraske-dot-com/website/_posts/2014-06-01-university.md

 selected: blog
 ---

-This post contains a summary of my time at university.
+This page contains a summary of my achievements whilst at the University of East Anglia, studying Computer Science.

 ## Project
 Read [PALS](/projects/pals) for my third year project.

+## Awards

+- Douglas Lewin Memorial Prize for Final Year Project
+- The Pearson Education Prize in Computer Science

 ## Grades
 The grades below have been copied from my academic transcript.